-A well-organised wardrobe enables you to see at a glance, everything that is stored in there.
+A well-organised wardrobe enables you to see at a glance, everything that’s in there.
 Which makes for fast and stress-free dressing.
 Now, who wouldn’t want that in their lives?

 If you haven’t already uncluttered your wardrobe, I highly recommend you do this first.
 Otherwise, you’ll be wasting your valuable time trying to find homes for things that you don’t even wear.
 You can read my step by step wardrobe unclutter process here.

 Did you realise that jamming your clothes tightly into your wardrobe, is damaging them?
 When your clothes are tightly squeezed into a confined space, friction occurs between the fabrics.
 This causes pilling, snagging and increased general wear and tear.
 Is this how your treasured items deserve to be treated?

 To stop this happening in your wardrobe

 Spend some time thinking about the clothes you spend most of your time in.
 To save you time and elevate stress in the morning, it is these items that need to be most accessible.

 Depending on the size and layout of your wardrobe, you may be able to allocate separate areas of your wardrobe to accommodate the clothes you wear in each segment of your day to day living.
 E.g. work, weekend/casual or formal wear.

 Within these segments, organise your clothes by type and then into colour batches.